Bob Bissonnette

-Bissonnette applying hockey tape to a guitar, as part of a shoot for the video "Mettre du tape su' ma palette" from his album Recrue de l'année.

 Roberto "Bob" Bissonnette (27 April 1981 – 4 September 2016) was a Canadian ice hockey player, as well as a singer known for his sports-themed songs and former co-owner of the Québec Capitales professional baseball team.

 Sports career

-Bissonnette was born in Caracas, Venezuela in 1981.
+Bissonnette was born in Caracas, Venezuela, in 1981, but grew up in Sainte-Foy, now a district of Quebec City.
 He was picked for the Quebec Major Junior Hockey League (QMJHL) in Hull Olympiques becoming team captain.
 In 2001–2002, he was transferred to Acadie–Bathurst Titan.
 From 2002 onwards he played in various hockey leagues.
 Teams he played for include Patriots of Université du Québec à Trois-Rivières, Florida Everblades, Caron and Guay of Pont-Rouge, Summum Chiefs of Saint-Jean-sur-Richelieu and others.
 He stopped playing competitively in 2010.